fmemuir/COASTGUARD/README.md

 2. Create buffer around reference shoreline (or most recent shore extracted, useful for dynamic shores and image collections over a long period);
 3. Classify image using the pre-trained neural network;
 4. Show/adjust detected boundary between image classes (depending on if user has requested to be shown the interactive plot window);
-5. Export boundaries and relevant info to a `.pkl` file.
+5. Export boundaries and relevant metadata to a `.pkl` file and a shapefile of lines.

 ## Support